How to Clean a Fresh Water Aquarium Efficiently

-Many people love to have an aquarium in their house.
-More than half of those with an aquarium hate the cleaning process.
-That is why after much enthusiasm at the beginning, it is usual to see an aquarium that has turned green (if the light is too much) or brown (if the lighting is poor) with the fish causing a small storm whenever they swim close to the gravel.
-This need not be the case.
+Cleaning an aquarium should provide you with as much fun as seeing lively fish swimming about.
 I believe strongly that the water in the aquarium should be so crystal clear that in the absence of another source of water one could readily fill a glass and drink it.
 Honestly!
 If you wouldn’t touch it with your tongue, then your fish should not be living in it.

-The process I will describe assumes that you have an under-gravel filter, which is my favourite.
-In case you have another kind, you may find a way to adapt the method to any other filtration system.
+The process I will describe assumes that you have an under-gravel filter, which is my favorite.
+In case you have another kind, you may find a way to adapt the method your kind of filtration system.

 Last out first in

 Put the plants, stones and ornaments in reverse order, starting with what was removed last.
 Anchor the plants properly and arrange the rocks and ornaments to bring out all the beauty in them.
-Put the fish in and follow them with the rest of the water, the 80%.
+Use your net to put the fish in and follow that action with the rest of the water.
+This is the 80%.
 Remember you have not put fresh water yet.
 You have only cleaned the gravel and thrown out the dirty 20%.

 Now this is when you put in the fresh 20%.
 It needs to be really fresh and not too different as far as temperature is concerned.
 It shouldn’t have chlorine either.
 Most cities add chlorine to kill germs in public water systems.
 There are three ways of removing chlorine:

 1. Allow the water to just sit in an open bucket for three to four days.
 Chlorine turns into gas and escapes.

 2. Boil the water and let it cool.
 Chlorine turns into a gas due to the heat and escapes.

-3. Buy a ‘Dechlorinating’ agent from your pet store – put the drops recommended per gallon and the chlorine escapes.
+3. Buy a ‘Dechlorinating agent' from your pet store – put the drops recommended per gallon and the chlorine will be released instantly.

 If you use the second option, you will need to let the water sit before use so that the temperatures of the newly dechlorinated water and that in the fish tank can equalize.
 That could take a while.
-One way to make the fish acclimatise to water that is a different temperature is to put the fish in a polythene bag with its old water, seal the bag and then float it on the surface of the new water.
-The temperatures in the paper bag and that in the bigger body of water will soon equalize after a half an hour or so and the fish can be released.
+One way to make the fish acclimatize fast to water that is a different temperature is to put the fish in a polythene bag with its old water, seal the bag and then float it on the surface of the new water.
+The temperature in the paper bag and that in the bigger body of water will soon equalize after a half an hour or so and the fish can be released.

-Now that you have a clean tank in thirty minutes or so, look forward to the next cleaning process after 14 days.
-Stick to this rhythm and you will get better and more efficient with time.
+Now that you have a clean tank in about forty minutes, look forward to the next cleaning process after 14 days.
+Stick to this biweekly rhythm and you will get better and more efficient with time.

 - Fish Tank: how to make your own aquarium